*This post contains affiliate links. Things you buy through our links may earn us a commission.

 There will always be moments when your ADHD child will not be able to control his anger and may lash out violently at possessions, siblings and toys.
 This is partly due to impulsivity which is one of the major symptoms of ADHD and which inhibits the child from reflecting on the consequences of his actions.

 We need to teach a range of strategies whereby the child can learn to channel his anger into more productive paths and where physical activities can help unleash frustration in a much safer way.

 Helping a child to talk about such strong emotions like anger is a great way to start.
-Parents can also act as role models in showing how they can cope with difficult moments when anger threatens to take a hold and ruin everything.
+Parents can also act as role models in showing how they can cope with difficult moments when anger threatens to take hold and ruin everything.

 Robert Locke has written on parenting and ADHD for many years.